johncuseysan/NodeJS_Sandbox/README.md

 ## File System
 ### FOLDER: FileSystem
 * readdir - Reads the contents of a directory.
 The callback gets two arguments (err, files) where files is an array of the names of the files in the directory excluding '.' and '..'.

+## Events
+### FOLDER: Events